-The improvement – that is, the difference in the symptoms at the end of treatment compared to the beginning of treatment – was of moderate effect size, and the difference was almost a full standard deviation.
+The difference in the symptoms at the end of treatment compared to the beginning of treatment was of moderate effect size, and the difference was almost a full standard deviation.

 Finally, by engaging in rumination, patients are more vulnerable to relapse of depressive episodes (Nolen-Hoeksema, 2000).
-For these reasons, it’s particularly important to help patients who suffer from anxiety and depression from engaging in rumination behaviors.
+For these reasons, it’s particularly important to help patients who experience anxiety and depression to avoid engaging in rumination behaviors.

 4 Helpful Worksheets

-To help you stop ruminating, we can recommend some worksheets from the PositivePsychology.com Toolkit.
+To help you stop ruminating, we can recommend some worksheets from our PositivePsychology.com library.
 I have listed them with a short description below.

-The three-minute breathing space is one of the recommended mindfulness exercises to create a breathing space for 3-5 minutes.
-This guide will help you implement this technique using three short exercises.
+The Alternate Nostril Breathing activity is one of the recommended mindfulness exercises and encourages you to breathe consciously for a period of time.
+This guide will help you implement this technique step by step.

 Meditation for Rumination

-Of the extant research investigating the effect of meditation on rumination, the majority of studies have used interventions with mindful meditation (e.g., Campbell, Labelle, Bacon, Faris, & Carlson, 2011).
+Of the extant research investigating the effect of meditation on rumination, the majority of studies have used interventions with mindful meditation (Campbell, Labelle, Bacon, Faris, & Carlson, 2011).

-Through this type of meditation, we can develop mindfulness, which we have established is a useful tool for combatting rumination (e.g., Campbell et al., 2011).
-Meditation has also been shown to reduce symptoms of depression and rumination in patients diagnosed with cancer (e.g., Zainal, Booth & Huppert, 2013) and high blood pressure (e.g., Campbell, et al., 2011).
+Through this type of meditation, we can develop mindfulness, which is a useful tool for combatting rumination (Campbell et al., 2011).
+Meditation has also been shown to reduce symptoms of depression and rumination in patients diagnosed with cancer (Zainal, Booth, & Huppert, 2013) and high blood pressure (Campbell et al., 2011).

 The positive changes from the program were not limited to only self-report measures of rumination.
 The depressed group also showed marked improvement in neural activity for markers linked to conflict monitoring and cognitive control to such an extent that their neural activity started to resemble that of the healthy group.